Skip to Content

 Why This Works

-• Did you miss these items?
+• Did I miss this?

 6. Fit Isn’t the Only Factor

-This is a big one: just because something fits doesn’t mean it deserves a place in your wardrobe.
+Just because something fits doesn’t mean it deserves a place in your wardrobe.

-Take a moment to think about how many items you own that you feel “meh” about but kept simply because they fit.
-Now ask yourself a different question: Do I feel great in this?
-If the answer isn’t a resounding yes, it’s time to let it go.
+Think about how many items you own that you feel just “meh” about but kept simply because they zip up.
+Now ask yourself: Do I actually feel good in this?

 7. Your Closet is NOT a Department Store

-Client Case Study: The Pantyhose Box
+Client Story: The Pantyhose Box

 Every time you shop, ask yourself: